 I explained my rationale about carrying a small backpack and packing light before.
 I like being light when I commute, and a small backpack allows me to keep it next to me at all times.
 When I’m sitting it’s either in between my legs, or on my lap.
 If I am standing, I’m usually by the door, and I tend to keep it in between my feet, or, if it's raining or snowing and I don’t want the pack to sit on a paddle of water, I use a carabiner and a piece of paracord to tie the handle of the backpack to the handlebar of the train.

 This little thing has saved my backpack from being kicked or dragged out of the train when the usual “spaced-out” passengers realized the current station is their station just as the doors are about to close, and they rush out of the train, taking with them anything on their path.

 Generally speaking, when you are inside the train, you are very predictable.
 However, there are a few variables that allow you to retain some control.
 So, where you sit, stand, and how you present yourself to the rest of the commuters is key to both safety and a less stressful commute.

 Throughout the whole trip (both at the stations and inside the trains), you want to present a relaxed, though aware demeanor.
 Not paranoid, and not checked out completely.

 The best way to have an easier commute in a usually stressful environment, is to find the little things that provide comfort, safety and give people a sense that you are cool, however they better not mess with you.

-Commuting and travelling to cities can be stressful, annoying and sometimes plain unbearable, especially in big urban areas.
-Over the years, the little things I learned I can control, that helped me create a sort of bubble around me, showed me that, if you pay attention and learn your environment, you can manage even the most stressful situations and make them work in your favor.So, when commuting or travelling, try to find those little things.
+Commuting and traveling to cities can be stressful, annoying and sometimes plain unbearable, especially in big urban areas.
+Over the years, the little things I learned I can control, that helped me create a sort of bubble around me, showed me that, if you pay attention and learn your environment, you can manage even the most stressful situations and make them work in your favor.So, when commuting or traveling, try to find those little things.
 Have a safe one.